 MFARE (course-based), MSc (thesis-based), PhD

-AT THE PRESENT TIME APPLICATIONS FOR OUR FALL 2021 IN TAKE IS NOW CLOSED.
-THE NEXT OPPORTUNITY WILL BE FOR SEPTEMBER 2022 WHICH WILL NOT OPEN UNTIL APPROXIMATELY NOVEMBER/DECEMBER OF 2021.
-APPLICATION DEADLINE WILL BE FEBRUARY 1, 2022 FOR THE SEPTEMBER 2022 PROGRAM START.
+APPLICATIONS FOR FALL 2021 IN TAKE IS NOW CLOSED.
+Applications for SEPTEMBER 2022 will open in September 2021.
+THE APPLICATION DEADLINE WILL BE FEBRUARY 1, 2022 FOR THE SEPTEMBER 2022 PROGRAM START.

 The graduate programs in Food, Agricultural and Resource Economics offer opportunities for course-based and thesis-based Master degrees and a Doctor of Philosophy.